-How regularly you should change your air filters might depend on the following:
+How frequently you need to replace your air filters might be on the following:

 - Household size

 - Air pollution levels and construction nearby the residence

 For common 1"–3" air filters, brands normally instruct you to swap them every 30–90 days.
 If someone in your family suffers from light to moderate allergies, you could put in a better air filter or exchange them even more frequently.

 The shortest answer to "how frequently do I need to switch out my air filter?":

 If there isn't a smoker or pets at home, and your filter is the often sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days before changing it.